-It is important for every taxpayer to know which all expenses are allowed as a deduction for tax planning purpose.
-Let us discuss few of the common expenses that can be claimed as deductions under various sections of Income Tax Act in India.
+It is important for every taxpayer to know which all expenses are allowed as a deduction for tax planning purposes.
+Let us discuss a few of the common expenses that can be claimed as deductions under various sections of the Income Tax Act in India.

-- Children Tuition Fees :- Taxpayers are allowed to claim tuition fees paid on two children’s education in a Financial Year.
-Under section 80C of Income Tax Act India, you can claim up to Rs.1.5 lacs as a deduction towards actual tuition fee paid for dependent children.
+Taxpayers are allowed to claim tuition fees paid on two children’s education in a Financial Year.
+Under section 80C of the Income Tax Act India, you can claim up to Rs.1.5 lacs as a deduction towards the actual tuition fee paid for dependent children.
 You can claim tuition fees paid for two dependent children.
 However, both husband and wife have a separate limit.
-Therefore, if both are working, each parent can claim benefit up to two children.
+Therefore, if both are working, each parent can claim to benefit for up to two children.

-- Stamp duty and registration charges paid on the purchase of a new house :- Stamp Duty and Registration Charges are major cost component of new house purchase.
+Stamp Duty and Registration Charges are major cost components of a new house purchase.
 It’s around 8% to 10% of your new house cost.
-To incentivize taxpayer, Government has included stamp duty and registration charges as an eligible deduction from the total income under the section 80C of income tax act.
+To incentivize taxpayers, the Government has included stamp duty and registration charges as an eligible deduction from the total income under section 80C of the income tax act.

-- Expenses incurred on specified diseases like AIDS, Cancer or other neurological diseases :- Under section 80DDB a taxpayer can claim amount spend on medical treatment of self or dependent on specified diseases like AIDS, Cancer or other neurological diseases.
-Point to remember here is the condition to receive such tax benefit is that there is no medical reimbursement by any insurance company or employer for this amount.
-The maximum limit on tax benefit is as follows.
+Under section 80DDB a taxpayer can claim an amount spend on medical treatment of self or dependent on specified diseases like AIDS, Cancer, or other neurological diseases.
+The point to remember here is the condition to receive such tax benefit is that there is no medical reimbursement by any insurance company or employer for this amount.
+The maximum limit on tax benefit is as follows:

 |The maximum limit on tax benefit||A.Y.
 2019-20 onwards till date|

-Amount allowed as deduction is the least of above specified amount or actual amount spent.
+The amount allowed as a deduction is the least of the above-specified amount or actual amount spent.

-- Medical Expenses incurred on expenses on disable dependent :- To provide relief to a taxpayer who has disabled dependent or dependent with a severe disability can seek a tax deduction for expenses on medical treatment or amount deposited under a prescribed scheme for the maintenance of the dependent.
+To provide relief to a taxpayer who has a disabled dependent or dependent with a severe disability can seek a tax deduction for expenses on medical treatment or amount deposited under a prescribed scheme for the maintenance of the dependent.
 Under section 80 DD for F.Y.
 2020-21, if the disabled dependent is suffering from 40% or more disability, a maximum limit on amount can be claimed as a deduction is Rs.
 75,000/- and the same for a disabled dependent who is suffering from severe disability i.e. 80% or more disability, a maximum limit on amount can be claimed as the deduction is Rs.
-125,000/-.
+125,000.